pendantdroppy/pendantdroppy/README.md

 ## Troubleshooting

-**"No contours found"** - Adjust Canny thresholds or sigma **"Bo ~0 for rising droplets"** - Ensure plateau is centered on equator, edit sigma, or redraw needle line, it honestly can be pixels in it.
+**"No contours found"** - Adjust Canny thresholds or sigma

+**"Bo ~0 for rising droplets"** - Ensure plateau is centered on equator, edit sigma, or redraw needle line, it honestly can be pixels in it.

 **Config not loading** - Check `droppy.conf` is valid JSON in output directory

+**"The YL curve is visually off"** - Use an image with sharp edges and a known IFT for your setup, keep all settings standard and adjust lensing factor until it fits.
+Use that lensing factor for all the other runs with your setup.
+If you are already doing that, increase sigma until it aligns.

 ## Contributing